jc706/NorrinCoveyPhotos-website-project/README.md

 # NorrinCoveyPhotos-website-project

-This is my website project, it is legit my dude.
+Html and Css for my class project website